oslocyclotronlab/ompy/README.md

 ### The first_generation_method() function
 An implementation of the first generation method present in Guttormsen, Ramsøy and Rekstad, Nuclear Instruments and Methods in Physics Research A 255 (1987).

-Like the unfolding function, please be on the lookout for bugs...
+Like the unfolding function, please be on the lookout for bugs.

 ### The MatrixAnalysis class
 The steps described above make up the core matrix manipulation routines of `OMpy`.
 We therefore provide a class which helps to streamline the process, called `MatrixAnalysis`.